-These types are the major categories of the contaminated food and do not include others, such as allergenic contaminated food and radiologically yeasts, viruses, and parasites.
-These harmful agents are collectively known as the food pathogens.
-It Depend up on the biological hazards in the food of the consumer, their actions can range from mild problems such as the nausea to the life threatening foodborne diseases of the consumer.
-Some of the most common biological food contaminants in the food industry include the Norovirus, the Salmonella, the Nontyphoidal Salmonella, the Escherichia coli (E.coli), the Shigella, the Hepatitis A (29,30,31,32,33,34,35 and 36).
-These pathogens are the top six microorganisms that cause foodborne diseases in the US.
-Other pathogens such as the Clostridium botulinum, the Staphylococcus aureus, and the Listeria are top contenders in this category.
-The Biological food contaminants of the consumer or otherwise termed the microbiological contaminants.
-Every year, the actions of these pathogens accounts for at least 20% of the foodborne diseases in the US.
-The actions and examples of the biologically contaminated food (37,38,39,40,41 and 42).
-The Biological contaminations can produce distinct changes in food items of the consumer.
-In favorable conditions, such as in the temperature danger zone, The biological food contaminants can produce the following changes to the food, Produce acid and lower the pH of the product, Produce a bad smell, Change the color of the food, Soften the texture of the food.
-These changes indicate the food spoilage and that the food products types are not Clinical Research and Studies Page 2 of 7 safe for consumption anymore.
-The actions of biologically contaminated food of the consumer can be severe; they can always be prevented and controlled.
-The Proper food safety practices and constant monitoring are key to controlling biological contaminants.
-With an effective food safety management system, the sources of these food contaminants can be controlled and rooted out.
-Some biological food contaminants of the consumer are naturally part of fresh produce, especially those that are grown from the soil and are exposed to environmental contaminations, such as root crops.
-Perishable foods of the consumer, such as the unpasteurized milk, the milk products, the raw sprouts, the leafy greens, the raw fish, and raw meat, are very nutritious, and they make a good growing medium for infectious organisms.
-The actions of biologically contaminated food of the consumer can cause health risks when not handled properly.
-The drinking water contaminants can be a very dangerous source of these biological contaminants (31,32,33,34,35 and 36).
-The food Contaminants can enter the food production system during the food preparation process through contaminated water of the consumer when raw materials are washed.
-Any food ingredient must be properly prepared and cooked to prevent diseases causing microorganisms from causing any damage or harm to consumers.
+One of the most common types of food contamination, biological food contamination, refers to the presence of harmful microorganisms such as bacteria, molds, yeasts, viruses, and parasites.
+These harmful agents are collectively known as the human food pathogens.
+It Depend up on the biological hazards in the human food, their effects can range from mild problems such as the nausea to the life-threatening foodborne illnesses.
+Some of the most common biological food contaminants in the human food industry include the Norovirus, the Salmonella, the Nontyphoidal Salmonella, the Escherichia coli (E. coli), the Shigella, the Hepatitis A (29,30,31,32,33,34,35 and 36).
+These pathogens are the top six microorganisms that cause foodborne illnesses in the US.
+Other pathogens such as the Clostridium botulinum, the

+Staphylococcus aureus, and the Listeria are also top contenders in this category.
+The biological food contaminants or otherwise termed the microbiological contaminants.
+Every year, the effect of these pathogens' accounts for at least 20% of the foodborne illnesses in the US.
+The Effects and examples of the biological food contamination (37,38,39,40,41 and 42).
+The Biological contaminations can produce distinct changes in food items after a while.
+In favorable conditions, such as in the temperature danger zone, the biological food contaminants can produce the following changes to the human food, produce acid and lower the pH of the product, produce a bad smell, Change the color of the human food, Soften the texture of the food.
+These changes indicate the human food spoilage and that the human food products are not safe for consumption anymore.
+The effects of biological food contamination can be severe; they can always be prevented and controlled.
+The Proper human food safety practices and constant monitoring are key to controlling biological contaminants.
+With an effective human food safety management system, the sources of these food contaminants can be controlled and rooted out.
+Some biological food contaminants are naturally part of fresh produce, especially those that are grown from the soil and are exposed to environmental contaminations, such as root crops.
+Perishable foods, such as the unpasteurized milk, the milk products, the raw sprouts, the leafy greens, the raw fish, and raw meat, are very nutritious, and they make a good growing medium for infectious organisms.
+The effects of biological food contamination can cause health risks when not handled properly.
+In addition, drinking water contaminants can be a very dangerous source of these biological contaminants (31,32,33,34,35 and 36).
+The food Contaminants can enter the food production system during the human food preparation process through contaminated water when raw materials are washed.
+This fact tells you that any human food ingredient must be properly prepared and cooked to prevent illnesses causing microorganisms from causing any damage or harm to consumers.
 The Washing of Hands with blue latex gloves disinfecting tomatoes to decontaminate the fruit from the coronavirus.
 By Washing the fruit with water and lye to remove viruses (37,38,39,40,41 and 42).